PavelPZ/riverpod_navigator/under_the_hood.md

 }
 ```

-Note: *for this appNavigationLogic we need the "needsLogin" function that returns true when a login is required for given screen*
+Note: *for this appNavigationLogic we need the "needsLogin" function that returns true when a login is required for a given screen*

-## Thats it
+## That's it

 This is all essential for the implementation of the login flow.
-With Riverpod, using Flutter Navigator 2.0 is really easy.
+With Riverpod, using Flutter Navigator 2.0 is easy.
 See how the Loggin button looks:

 ### Login Button